cyberseef/Ny-Scan/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [cyberseef@protonmail.com](mailto:cyberseef@protonmail.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue in the GitHub repository.

 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.